chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SDRAM_DataMemory/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to configure the FMC controller to access the SDRAM memory including heap and stack.

 This example guides you through the different configuration steps by mean of HAL API to use the MT48LC4M32B2B5-7 SDRAM mounted on STM324x9I-EVAL as data memory